mpyne-navy/navadmin-scanner/README.md

 for NAVADMINs for the current year, and will use the timestamp of existing NAVADMIN files to re-download from the server if the NAVADMIN is changed.

+The web application will provide a hyperlink to the original (official) source if the chosen hyperlink is provided in `navadmin_meta.json`.
+The download script does this by default but you have to remember to check the updated meta.json back into the repository.

 ## Serving up NAVADMINs

 You can run `./navadmin-viewer.pl daemon` to run a simple Web server (also